kehillah-engineering-2021/sik-2c-afr13dman/README.md

         break;                                //when the program gets back from the lose sequence, break the while loop so that the game can start over
       }
 ```

+Additionally, the songs that play to start the game and when the player losses or wins can also be changed.